 This course is a study of world trade and of the problems and issues faced by a business when it goes into the international market.
 Included is the study of cultural impacts, monetary exchange complications, and the problems faced by multinationals related with dealing in foreign legal and social environments.

-Prerequisites: MAN 210, Introduction to Management Ethics, MAN 310, Economics for Managers
+Offered: each semester; Prerequisites: MAN 210, MAN 310